Sri Lalita Sahasranama 801-900

 — Angry, Fearful.

-— "For fear of Her the wind blows."
+—"For fear of Her the wind blows.”
 Taittiriya Upanisad 2.8

 Sri Lalita Sahasranama

-(Sri Lalita Sahasranama, C. S. Murthy, Assoc.
-Advertisers and Printers, 1989.)
+C. S. Murthy, Associate Advertisers and Printers, 1989

 828) Sri Ajna